NikitaShivale/LeetCode-Arrays/README.md

-# LeetCode-Solutions
+# LeetCode-Arrays

-This repository includes the solutions for LeetCode problems each file including different data structure.
+This repository includes the solutions for LeetCode problems on Array.